Why Bad PR Forced Principal Life to Settle Its Fiduciary Violations Lawsuit in Record Time

 The scorpion's nature

-What happens when one of the nation’s largest financial services firms victimizes its own employees?
+What happens when one of the nation’s largest financial services firms victimizes its employees?
 Simple.
 It produces one of the fastest financial settlements in court history.

 Principal has the scorpion’s nature

-In the case of Krystal M. Anderson and All Others vs. Principal Life Insurance Company, a lawsuit filed in the United States District Court for the Southern District of Iowa (Civil Action No. 4:15-cv-00119-JAJ-HCA), a settlement was reached in a little over two months for a case that involved serious fiduciary violations about selling proprietary funds to employees in company benefit plans that were both too expensive and underperforming.
+In the case of Krystal M. Anderson and All Others vs. Principal Life Insurance Company, a lawsuit filed in the United States District Court for the Southern District of Iowa (Civil Action No. 4:15-cv-00119-JAJ-HCA), a settlement was reached in a little over two months for a case that involved fiduciary severe violations about selling proprietary funds to employees in company benefit plans that were both too expensive and underperforming.

 The case, filed on 04/17/2015, and settled on 06/30/2015, was “most likely the shortest court case ever filed against Principal,” according to Dennis Myhre.